The Tigger Movie: Release

 The film was originally intended to be released straight-to-video, akin to most Disney spin-offs and sequels, but was instead bumped up to a theatrical release.

 Marketing

 Disney released a teaser trailer for The Tigger Movie in August 1999, during theatrical screenings of The Iron Giant.
 The teaser was later attached to theatrical screenings of The Adventures of Elmo in Grouchland, Toy Story 2 and Stuart Little.
-The teaser trailer was included on the Winnie the Pooh Seasons of Giving home video release.
+It was also included on the Winnie the Pooh: Seasons of Giving home video release.